Taylor Swift On Happiness: ‘There Is No Happily Ever After’

 “But I think one thing to always keep tabs on is the fact that we have to know that there is no ‘happily ever after’ where we’re just happy forever,” she said.

 “Happiness is always going to be a struggle and a challenge we have to try and meet.
-Self-worth is always going to be something that it’s a process of trying to get there,” adding that being positive all the time is not something that comes naturally for most people.
+Self-worth is always going to be something that it’s a process of trying to get there,” Swift remarked, adding that being positive all of the time is not something that comes naturally to most people.

-She went on to say that the new single, a duet with Brandon Urie, was not something people should only listen to when they feel good about themselves but also when they don’t feel so good about themselves because maybe listening to it could make them feel better.
+The singer went on to say that the new single, a duet with Brandon Urie, was not something people should only listen to when they feel good about themselves.
+Swift noted that perhaps the song was also valuable to listen to when one doesn’t feel so good about themselves — suggesting that listening to the single could make them feel better.

 The “Shake It Off” singer also said that she knew the single was special right away.
-She said she chose it as the first single from the album because it felt like a celebration — something that could make people feel good, adding that she wanted that for people right now.
-She also said she wanted that for herself right now, too.
+She said that she chose it as the first single from the album because it felt like a celebration — something that could make people feel good.
+Swift added that she wanted that positive feeling to be present for people right now.
+The singer elaborated to say that she wanted that feeling for herself right now, too.

 Taylor Swift is opening up after years of being in a dark place. https://t.co/eeR4mvCUjf